 Planning for the expanded FERC project boundary was included in the preparation of the Land Management Plan and the Recreation and Traffic Safety Plan.
 A modified schedule for completion of the survey and preparation of a new Exhibit G was included in the Implementation Plan.
 New and revised Exhibit G drawings were filed with the FERC August 17, 2005 under Article 202 and 427.
 An order approving revised Exhibit G Drawings and revising federal acreage was issued October 13, 2005.
 All requirements under Article 427 were completed at this time.
 Subsequently updates were made to the Project's Exhibit G to address changes in Federal acre reporting in Exhibit A and conformance to Exhibit G preparation requirements.
 These updates were submitted to FERC in 2015 and approved in 2016.
-PacifiCorp continues to work toward resolving property rights on three submerged parcels, one in Grace Reservoir and two in Oneida Reservoir.
+Property rights on two of the three parcels of submerged lands, have been resolved.
+PacifiCorp continues to work toward resolving property rights on the third parcel in Oneida Reservoir.